 Eugene was appointed to the post of President of MIC in May 2018.

 Prof. Niamh Hourigan is a Sociologist and Vice-President of Academic Affairs at Mary Immaculate College.
-She has worked for four Irish universities and has published widely on a range of themes including values, social protest, corruption and community violence.

 Mr Michael J Keane was born in Limerick and educated at Clongowes Wood College.
 He graduated from UCD in 1989 with a Bachelor of Commerce degree and then worked as an articled clerk with Coopers & Lybrand accountants (now PWC).
 He qualified as a Chartered Accountant in 1993 with the firm and is a Fellow of Chartered Accountants Ireland.

 From 1993 to 1995 he worked for the relief and development agency GOAL in Sudan and the Great Lakes region of Central Africa.
 On returning to Ireland he joined Shannonside Oil Co Ltd. an oil distributor servicing the mid-west region as Financial Controller.
 In 2000, he became Managing Director of Shannonside Oil.